Have you ever thought of the following questions?

 In this analogy, assume that the sprit world corresponds to the cloud database and the real world corresponds to the image displayed on a monitor, as shown in the following figure.

-According to Onisaburo, there is a spiritual law that the same event occurs in succession from the spiritual world to the real world.
+According to Onisaburo, there is a spiritual law that events occur in succession from the spiritual world to the real world.

 Onisaburo called such a spiritual law that controls the relation between the spirit world and the real world as “law of reflection.”

-In accordance with the spiritual law of reflection, the event which a prophet saw in the spirit world is bound to occur in the real world.
+In accordance with the spiritual law of reflection, an event which a prophet saw with his second sight in the spirit world is bound to occur in the real world.

-Furthermore, it can also be considered that events preprogrammed in the spirit world will appear in the real world.
+In other words, it can said that events programmed in the spirit world appear in the real world.

-I think this is a kind of theoretical model of the spirit world in Shinto philosophy.
+This is a theoretical model of the spirit world in Shinto philosophy.

-Using the above theoretical model of the spirt world, the mechanism of the future prediction by second sight can be explained as follows.
+Using the above theoretical model of the spirit world, the mechanism of the future prediction of a psychic with second sight can be explained as follows.

 Assume that you watch a video on a video hosting service, such as YouTube.